rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Be not a witness against your neighbor without cause, and do not deceive with your lips. ^2428

-Do not say, I will do to him as he has done to me; I will pay the man back for what he has done. ^2429
+Do not say, "I will do to him as he has done to me; I will pay the man back for what he has done." ^2429

 I passed by the field of a sluggard, by the vineyard of a man lacking sense, ^2430